top of page

 4. Witness sunrise or sunset from Cadillac Mountain

-If you are familiar with Acadia National Park, you’ve probably heard of the iconic Cadillac Mountain.
-At 1,530 ft, it is the highest point on the Eastern Seaboard.
-From October 7 to March 6, Cadillac Mountain is the first place to see the sunrise.
-For many, being the first in the U.S. to see the sunrise is a bucket list item!
-It was for me as well, but the weather didn’t quite cooperate.
-I didn’t mind though, as I was still able to catch an incredible sunset there!
+I didn’t mind though, it was an amazing scenic drive on the way up and I was still able to catch an incredible sunset there!
 With 360-degree views, Cadillac Mountain is a great sunrise AND sunset spot- though expect it to be busy.
 We caught the sunset from the West-facing Blue Hill Overlook, which has its own parking area.
-Be advised that a timed entry pass is required for the Cadillac Summit Road from May 25 through Oct 22.
+Be advised that a timed entry pass is required for the Cadillac Summit Road from May 25 through October 22.
 There are several trail options for reaching the summit on foot as well.
 Restrooms and a gift shop can be found at the top.
+Be sure to be on the lookout for the elusive bald eagle too -- they are known to frequent this area!

-Sargent and Penobscot Mountains- This was my personal favorite hike, partly because I didn’t know it existed until I hiked it.
+This was my personal favorite hike, partly because I didn’t know it existed until I hiked it.
 We hired a local guide from Maine Guided Trips to take us on an off-the-beaten path hike, and he definitely delivered!
 On this lesser known hike, we summited the second highest peak in the park, saw the oldest lake in Maine, and had panoramic views of Somes Sound (the only Fjord along the Atlantic coast), Cranberry Isles, Frenchman’s Bay, and more.
 On a clear day, you can even see Mount Katahdin in the distance.

 A girl stands on a boulder in a pond looking out at the mountains